Equal Opportunities (Pupils) Policy

 4.2 Disability and discrimination

-• Direct discrimination: the School will not treat a disabled pupil less favourably simply because that pupil is disabled.
+• Direct discrimination: Impact A&C will not treat a disabled pupil less favourably simply because that pupil is disabled.

-• Indirect discrimination: the School will not do something which applies to all pupils but which is more likely to have an adverse effect on disabled pupils only unless the School can show that it is done for a legitimate reason and is a proportionate way of achieving that legitimate aim.
+• Indirect discrimination: Impact A&C will not do something which applies to all pupils but which is more likely to have an adverse effect on disabled pupils only unless Impact A&C can show that it is done for a legitimate reason and is a proportionate way of achieving that legitimate aim.

-• Discrimination arising from disability: the School will not discriminate against a disabled pupil because of something that is a consequence of their disability (e.g. by not allowing a disabled pupil on crutches outside at break because it would take them too long to get out and back).
+• Discrimination arising from disability: Impact A&C will not discriminate against a disabled pupil because of something that is a consequence of their disability (e.g. by not allowing a disabled pupil on crutches outside at break because it would take them too long to get out and back).

-• Harassment: the School will not harass a pupil because of their disability (e.g. a teacher shouting at the pupil because their disability means that they are constantly struggling with classwork or unable to concentrate).
+• Harassment: Impact A&C will not harass a pupil because of their disability (e.g. a teacher shouting at the pupil because their disability means that they are constantly struggling with classwork or unable to concentrate).

 4.3 Reasonable adjustments

-4.3.1 The School will take reasonable steps to avoid putting disabled pupils at a substantial disadvantage in comparison with other pupils (the ‘reasonable adjustment’ duty).
+4.3.1 Impact A&C will take reasonable steps to avoid putting disabled pupils at a substantial disadvantage in comparison with other pupils (the ‘reasonable adjustment’ duty).

-4.3.2 Where the School is required to consider its reasonable adjustments duty, it will consult with parents about what reasonable adjustments, if any, the School is able to make to avoid their child being put at a substantial disadvantage.
-The school will carefully consider any proposals for auxiliary aids and services in light of a pupil’s disability and the resources available to the School.
+4.3.2 Where Impact A&C is required to consider its reasonable adjustments duty, it will consult with parents about what reasonable adjustments, if any, Impact A&C is able to make to avoid their child being put at a substantial disadvantage.
+Impact A&C will carefully consider any proposals for auxiliary aids and services in light of a pupil’s disability and the resources available to Impact A&C.

 4.3.3 Reasonable adjustments and pupils’ behaviour

 Education Providers must comply with the Act in relation to pupil exclusions.
-The Act does not prohibit schools from excluding pupils with a protected characteristic but does prohibit schools from excluding pupils because of their protected characteristic or from discriminating unlawfully during the exclusion process.
-Schools also have a duty to make reasonable adjustments to the exclusions process for disabled pupils.
+The Act does not prohibit Impact A&Cs from excluding pupils with a protected characteristic but does prohibit Impact A&Cs from excluding pupils because of their protected characteristic or from discriminating unlawfully during the exclusion process.
+Impact A&C also has a duty to make reasonable adjustments to the exclusions process for disabled pupils.

-• increasing the extent to which disabled pupils can participate in the School’s curriculum.
+• increasing the extent to which disabled pupils can participate in Impact A&C’s curriculum.

-• improving the physical environment of the School for the purpose of increasing the extent to which disabled pupils are able to take advantage of the education and benefits, facilities or services provided or offered by the School.
+• improving the physical environment of Impact A&C for the purpose of increasing the extent to which disabled pupils are able to take advantage of the education and benefits, facilities or services provided or offered by Impact A&C.

 • improving the delivery to disabled pupils of information which is readily accessible to pupils who are not disabled.

-• making sure that there are appropriate facilities for disabled pupils on the School premises we rent out.
+• making sure that there are appropriate facilities for disabled pupils on Impact A&C premises we rent out.

 This includes through the planning of lessons, teaching methods, classroom resources, behaviour management, etc., and through the ‘hidden lessons’ implicit in other activities about their value as a person, their human rights, the options available to them and their expectations for adult life.

-5.3 For further information about the content and delivery of the curriculum, please see the School’s Teaching and Learning Policy.
+5.3 For further information about the content and delivery of the curriculum, please see the Staff Teaching and Learning Policy.

-5.4 The School gives support to adapt tuition for any children with needs, where reasonable to do so and where the School has the right resources to support this.
+5.4 Impact A&C gives support to adapt tuition for any children with needs, where reasonable to do so and where Impact A&C has the right resources to support this.

 5.5 All children, regardless of the disability or other conditions, are offered a free trial to see if the tuition is suitable prior to registering.
 Parents are also allowed to oversee the lesson outside the classroom to check how their child is performing (if and where required).

-6.1 All school staff are expected to implement this policy on equal opportunities.
+6. Raising awareness 6.1 All Impact A&C staff are expected to implement this policy on equal opportunities.
 Use is made of assemblies, PSHE, the curriculum and the co-curricular programme to:

 • Help pupils to develop self-esteem and recognise that they are valued as individuals

-• Promote respect for each other within the school community
+• Promote respect for each other within Impact A&C community

 • Promote positive images and role models to challenge prejudice and raise awareness of related issues